jonmorehouse/talks/json-web-tokens/slides.md

 }
 ~~~

 Don't do this (see previous slide).
-In fact, check that any library you use handles encryption accordingly.
+In fact, check that any library you use accounts for this situation.

 --